-From the start, we consider each individual’s needs and ensure people are at ease.
-Our qualified Associates work sensitively with people so that we can advise them how to manage the challenges of dyslexia and other learning difficulties.
+From the start, Jennie considers each individual’s needs and ensures people are at ease.
+She works sensitively with people so that she can advise them how to manage the challenges of dyslexia and other learning difficulties.

-We carry out a full cognitive assessment, and then provide a detailed and comprehensive report.
-This report explains the tests we used in that particular assessment, all scores obtained and a clear and helpful interpretation of them which identifies where to target support.
+Jennie carries out a full cognitive assessment, and then provides a detailed and comprehensive report.
+This report explains the tests used in that particular assessment, all scores obtained and a clear and helpful interpretation of them which identifies where to target support.
 This opens up a positive way forward for future learning.

 Why a cognitive assessment?

 Cognitive means to do with the way we think.
 A cognitive assessment provides a profile of strengths and weaknesses.
 It compares a person’s scores for verbal comprehension, perceptual organisation (visual-spatial skills), short-term memory and speed of processing.

 Screening tests can be used to see if a person’s abilities in spelling, reading, writing or maths are at the level that might be expected for his or her age group.
 A full cognitive assessment can add to this by providing a baseline that shows that individual’s profile of abilities.
 It highlights areas of strength (for example, verbal comprehension or visual processing skills), and shows any particular areas of weakness (for example, processing speed or working memory).
 She can compare an individual’s cognitive scores with their attainment scores, and this highlights learning difficulties.
 These difficulties are not always obvious from attainment scores alone.

 Cognitive tests are only available to qualified Psychologists.
 They help us to identify the possible roots of specific learning difficulties – like dyslexia or dyscalculia – in people who are apparently managing quite well in class or at work.
 For example, if a person has a poor short-term memory, or needs more time to process information, then this might affect reading comprehension, or spelling.